w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

 # Ansible Guide

-This repo contains collections of Ansible scripts inside the [ansible/](ansible) directory, so called "Playbooks", which are responsible for the provisioning of all configured nodes.
+This repo contains collections of Ansible scripts inside the [ansible/](ansible) directory, so called "Roles", which are responsible for the provisioning of all configured nodes.
 It automatically sets up the [Application Layer](README.md/#application-creation) and manages updates for Polkadot software releases.